-In November, 2006, the victim’s family filed a missing persons report to police.
+In November 2006, the victim’s family filed a missing person report to police.
 An extensive investigation commenced which included a news release requesting the public’s assistance.
 As a result of a lengthy investigation by members of the Homicide Unit, with the assistance of the Missing Persons Unit, a suspect was identified and charges were authorized.

 After being processed, he was returned to the Institution.

 The investigation continued.

 At the time of Lavallee’s arrest Police advised there was a strong likelihood further arrests and charges would be laid with respect to the investigation.